Road-trip… Did I hear you say

-They’d landed in Sydney and spent a few days seeing Sydney harbour and the Opera House…
+They’d landed in Sydney and spent a few days seeing the main sights of the harbour and Opera House…

-…before taking the train to northern NSW where the wonders of the ancient rainforest and Antarctic Beech trees had been enjoyed.
+…they’d taken the train up to northern NSW and been enthralled by the wonders of the ancient rainforest and Antarctic Beech trees.

-Now in Brisbane, where should they go next, and more critically…
+Now in Brisbane, where to next, and more critically…

 What could they achieve on a $1,000 budget to make a truly memorable trip?

-Australia really is a big country!
-Great Britain barely covers from Darwin to Tennant Creek, and France is engulfed in just a portion of Western Australia -
+Great Britain barely covers from Darwin to Tennant Creek, and France is engulfed in just the Pilbara region of Western Australia –

 A 6 berth motorhome (with shower and toilet) needed to be relocated from Alice Springs in the red centre to Cairns in northern Queensland –